lvklabs/sprite-animator-tool/README.md

     qmake
     make

+(There are some precompiled versions in the 'releases' folder)

+### Screenshots

+![!Tab to define frames](http://www.lvklabs.com/wp-content/uploads/2014/04/lvk-sprite-editor-frames-tab.png) *Tab to define frames*

+![!Tab to define animations](http://www.lvklabs.com/wp-content/uploads/2014/04/lvk-sprite-editor-animations-tab.png) *Tab to define animations*

+![!Tab to test transitions between animations](http://www.lvklabs.com/wp-content/uploads/2014/04/lvk-sprite-editor-transitions-tab.png)
+*Tab to test transitions between animations*

 ### How to use

+There are some examples in the 'examples' directory.
 More info soon.
-If you are interested ASAP, please send an email to contact@lvklabs.com
+If you are interested, please send an email to contact@lvklabs.com

-### Screenshots

-![!Tab to define frames](http://www.lvklabs.com/wp-content/uploads/2014/04/lvk-sprite-editor-frames-tab.png)

-![!Tab to define animations](http://www.lvklabs.com/wp-content/uploads/2014/04/lvk-sprite-editor-animations-tab.png)

-![!Tab to test transitions between animations](http://www.lvklabs.com/wp-content/uploads/2014/04/lvk-sprite-editor-transitions-tab.png)